 - Cinnamon- The cinnamon adds a layer of warmth to these scones.

-- Butter- Use high quality butter.
+- Unsalted Butter- Use high quality butter.
 I LOVE Costco's stick unsalted butter.

-- Heavy cream- Heavy cream is best.
-You can use half and half.
+- Heavy cream- Heavy whipping cream is the best.
+You can also use half and half.

-- Mini chocolate chips- Minis are best.
-You can use regular chocolate chips.
+- Mini chocolate chips- Minis are the best.
+You can use regular semi-sweet chocolate chips or dark chocolate chips I don't recommend milk chocolate chips because it will be too sweet.

 Step By Step Instructions